-Brent Willett, CEcD is Executive Director of the Cultivation Corridor.
+Brent Willett, CEcD, is executive director of Iowa's Cultivation Corridor.

 The joint announcement Dec.
 1 by President-elect Donald Trump and company officials that air conditioner manufacturer Carrier would reverse course and retain at least 1,100 jobs at the Indiana plant Carrier had previously said would be lost to Mexico was a bit of watershed moment for economic development in the U.S. Whether the moment is an encouraging sign that there is a political solution that has heretofore been undiscovered by American policymakers to the ongoing decline in aggregate jobs in American manufacturing, or a blunt conclusion to a very public hostage situation remains to be seen.
 It is a debate the country’s economic development community -- all of a sudden -- has been forced into having out.

 Carrier announced in February that it would move all of its 1,400 Indianapolis jobs to Monterrey, Mexico, where workers would earn $3 an hour.
 The highest-paid employees at the Indianapolis plant in question make $26 an hour and can earn more than $70,000 a year with overtime, according to the Indianapolis Star.
 Trump made the company’s Mexico intentions a signature campaign issue undergirding his hard-line stance on trade.

 Government intervention to prevent the off-shoring of U.S. jobs is not at all unique.
 States and municipalities have for decades negotiated with companies considering eliminating or reducing their U.S. workforce in favor of cheaper labor across the border or overseas, often using packages of state and local incentives awarded to the company to prevent jobs losses.
 What makes the Trump/Carrier affair extraordinary is the very public intervention of a presidential administration-in-waiting in a local economic development matter.